handmadecode/quill/README.md

     apply plugin: 'org.myire.quill.maven'

+### Dependency configuration

+The Maven Import plugin adds a dependency configuration with the name `mavenImport` to the project.
+This configuration specifies the default classpath for the Maven classes used by the plugin, and it contains dependencies equivalent to:

+    mavenImport 'org.apache.maven:maven-embedder:<mavenVersion>'
+    mavenImport 'org.slf4j:slf4j-nop:1.7.26'

+where `<mavenVersion>` is the value of the `mavenImport` extension's property with the corresponding name, see below.

 ### Project extension

 The plugin adds an extension with the name `mavenImport` to the Gradle project.
-This extension allows controlling the pom file conversion through number of properties:
+This extension allows configuring the pom file import through a number of properties:

 #### Maven settings file